georgejhunt/acpower/README.rst

 =======

-A recorder of AC power, runs on XO1, installs on a developer-key enabled XO1 offline
+A recorder of AC power, runs on XO1, installs on a developer-key enabled XO1 offline New features
+  "sneakernet" -- put a USB stick in the XO, type "sneakernet" in a terminal window.
+  "cloud"    -- Connect XO to a wifi access point that had internet access, type "cloud" in terminal.

 How to install
 ==============